GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning: Construction of

 \subsection{An Uncertainty-Driven Multi-Agent Framework}

-As illustrated in Figure~\ref{fig:framework}, we construct the ThinkVG dataset based on GEMeX~\cite{liu2024gemex}, the largest Medical VQA dataset that provides detailed visual and textual explanations for each VQA triplet.
-To ensure the high quality of ThinkVG, we introduce an uncertainty-driven multi-agent framework, centered around DeepSeek-R1~\cite{guo2025deepseek}, which also coordinates multiple agents and leverages an uncertainty mechanism to enhance the accuracy of the generated data.
+As illustrated in Figure~\ref{fig:framework}, we construct the RMCoT dataset based on GEMeX~\cite{liu2024gemex}, the largest Med-VQA dataset that provides detailed visual and textual explanations for each VQA triplet.
+To ensure the high quality of RMCoT, we introduce an uncertainty-driven multi-agent framework, centered around DeepSeek-R1~\cite{guo2025deepseek}, which also coordinates multiple agents and leverages an uncertainty mechanism to enhance the accuracy of the generated data.